jay-euints/biont-docs-temp/concepts/fhe-jobs.md

 - Return the ciphertext as the contract's output
 - Have only that target be able to decrypt it

 `BiontWorkEngineV2.post_jobs_bulk` lets a poster wire up the program reference, method, and arguments at post time.
 The work engine inline-executes the call inside the post tx.
 The output is committed to the job's state.
-Bionts assigned to the job act as **witnesses** — they confirm the receipt is valid; they do not see the plaintext.
+Bionts assigned to the job act as **witnesses**–they confirm the receipt is valid; they do not see the plaintext.

 ## Anatomy of an FHE job